K-REVANTH/kubernetes-scheduling/README.md

 # Kubernetes Scheduling Walkthrough

-This repository demonstrates Kubernetes scheduling concepts using hands-on examples.
+This repository demonstrates Kubernetes scheduling concepts with a clear separation of theory and hands-on practice.

+---

 ## Topics Covered